-ARTICLE THIRTY - JOURNEYPERSON REINFORCING IRONWORKERS
+ARTICLE THIRTY: JOURNEYPERSON REINFORCING IRONWORKERS

-Reinforcing Ironworkers must be capable to carry out field fabrication, sorting, cutting, bending, hoisting, placing, burning. and tying of all materials including wire mesh used to reinforce concrete construction, including all unloading, handling, racking, spreading, placing and carrying upon the site of the project.
+30.01 Reinforcing Ironworkers must be capable to carry out field fabrication, sorting, cutting, bending, hoisting, placing, burning, and tying of all materials including wire mesh used to reinforce concrete construction, including all unloading, handling, racking, spreading, placing and carrying upon the site of the project.
 Journeyperson must be able to read placing drawings.

-Employees, when reporting for work, are required to be in possession of the following tools: CSA approved double "D" positioning belt, eight meter x 25 millimetre tape, reel, pliers, side cutters.
+Employees, when reporting for work, are required to be in possession of the following tools: CSA approved double "D" positioning belt, eight meter x 25 millimetre tape, reel, pliers, and side cutters.

-ARTICLE THIRTY-ONE - SPECIAL TOOLS
+ARTICLE THIRTY ONE: SPECIAL TOOLS

-- Where special tools are required on special jobs, same will be supplied by the Employer, to be returned to the Employer by employee using the same and if not returned, to be paid for by the employee.
-It is agreed by the Employer to paint such tools for Company identification purposes. - No members of the Union working under the terms of this Agreement will be permitted to furnish, supply or rent to any Employer any equipment used in connection with Ironworkers' work.
+Where special tools are required on special jobs, same will be supplied by the Employer, to be returned to the Employer by employee using the same and if not returned, to be paid for by the employee.
+It is agreed by the Employer to paint such tools for Company identification purposes.

+- The Employer agrees to provide adequate protection and storage for all tools, safety equipment or protective clothing issued and to accept responsibility for normal wear and tear on return of broken or worn tools.
+Tools, safety equipment or protective clothing shall be kept in good condition at all times.
+Employees willfully misusing or failing to report the loss of tools, safety equipment or protective clothing may be subject to the cost of replacement and/or discipline. - No members of the Union working under the terms of this Agreement will be permitted to furnish, supply or rent to any Employer any equipment used in connection with Ironworkers' work.
 Except as provided herein, Union members will not engage in work that is in competition to that of their Employers.